Your cart is currently empty!

 With all the uncertainties I describe on this page, how might an expert proceed?
 Well they might take a patient to their best recovery weight estimate — an individualized estimate, of course, not one plucked out of a calculator.
 Then they might stabilise the person there, and step up the work on other tasks of recovery mentioned above.
 Then if the person continues to be stuck, they may proceed in increments.
 They experiment with a little more weight, while renewing their attention to exposure work, psychological work, and the person's life.
 Experiment, and proceed in increments.

 Some parents and clinicians are really nervous about bringing weight up, when there'd been a prior belief their child was weight restored.
 They're scared it will drive their child to rebel and restrict.
 But what's new?
 They've already proved they can support their child even through these 'I feel fat' crises.
 Perhaps they share their child's resistance to a less thin body, because our society privileges those who are thin.
 So ask yourself: if there was a chance of saving a life using a medicine that caused weight-gain, would you have any hesitation?
-We must all do a little self-awareness and detect if we are suffering from a whiff of fat-bias.
+We must all do a little self-awareness and check if we are suffering from a whiff of fat-bias.
 In this society, it would be strange if we were immune.

 "Even treatment providers may be susceptible to weight stigma encouraged by society's war on obesity.
 Consequently they may err on the side of under-restoring a teen in recovery."